Hasselt University uses study progress measures to monitor your study progress. These measures are based on:

 This rule does not apply if your study success rate is at least 70% in the academic year of your last enrollment.
 A fourth enrollment however is never allowed (EEL art.
-5.3 § 3).
+2.4 paragraph 5 & 6).

 The Examination Committee of your study programme can impose binding conditions on all students, based on previous exam results.
 In case you do not meet these binding conditions at the end of the academic year, you will be refused enrollment for the same study programme in the next two academic years.